 - SAP Service Cloud

-Salesforce Service Cloud is the dominant full-suite CRM platform in the contact center market, delivering sales, service, marketing, and commerce capabilities through a unified data model with Einstein AI powering predictive analytics, automated case routing, and conversational intelligence across every channel.
+Salesforce Service Cloud call center CRM software delivers sales, service, marketing, and commerce capabilities through a unified data model with Einstein AI powering predictive analytics, automated case routing, and conversational intelligence across every channel.

 Salesforce Service Cloud CRM Software Types